Miguel Enríquez (privateer): Caballero and Captain of the Land and Seas

+After five years of instability, the Crown appointed a sailor and merchant named Francisco Danío Granados as governor of Puerto Rico.
+It is possible that Enríquez already knew him through Gutiérrez, who purchased merchandise from his company.
+Like those that preceded him, Danío wanted to quickly gain a profit.
+As a dominant local merchant, this appointment would normally threaten Enríquez, but it seems likely that he was involved to some degree in the election process.
+He went on to donate 4,000 pieces of eight before Danío' was sworn into office and provided an additional sum of 300 as a gift.
+Two months before the new governor took office, the vessel ordered during Gutiérrez's term docked at San Juan.
+Initially, the governor tried to run the privateering in the island by himself, but faced issues recruiting personnel and ultimately formed a mutually beneficial partnership with Enríquez.

-He took over as Puerto Rico's main supplier, both of food and military supplies, quickly becoming indispensable to the well-being and functionality of the government.
-However, his tactics did not settle well with the higher classes, who began indirectly accusing him of bribery.
-Despite this, the Crown was glad to accept any help, knowing that despite operating on for his own interests, Enríquez had become a vital figure in the Caribbean.
-In 1712, Danío wrote to Phillip V requesting a recognition for these achievements.
-The king consulted the Council of the Indies, which proposed that Enríquez should receive the Medal of the Royal Effigy (Spanish: "Medalla de la Real Effigie") which knighted him as a Caballero of Spain.
+In 1712, Danío wrote to Phillip V requesting a recognition for the privateer's achievements.
+The king consulted the Council of the Indies, which proposed that Enríquez should receive the Medal of the Royal Effigy (Spanish: "Medalla de la Real Efigie") which knighted him as a Caballero of Spain.
 The award was officially presented on March 12, 1712.
 This awoke the ire of the higher classes, who could not fathom how a mulato could receive such a recognition.
 Enríquez was the first Puerto Rican presented with this distinction and also received the honorific of Don.
 From this point onwards, this title preceded his name in any official documentation.
 However, his adversaries intentionally avoided employing the honorific.
 The following year, Enríquez was granted a Royal Auxiliary Identification Document, which allowed him to overcome the arbitrary restrictions that he encountered in some Caribbean ports.
 This rare privilege shielded him from the authorities of the other Spanish colonies, redirecting any conflict to the tribunal of the Council of the Indies.
 By the end of his five-year term, Danío had earned 55,179 pieces of eight, more than five times the amount that he would have earned by solely fulfilling his office.